Petlja/PLCT-CLI/README.md

 ### `get_markdown`

-Generate markdown files from the source directory.
+Command zips all markdown files from the source directory.

 ```bash
 plct get_markdown